ansonphong/postworld/php/README.md

 __$image_object__ : *Array* (required)
 - __id__ - ID of the attachment in Media Library
+- __url__ - URL of image which will be imported into the media library
 - __action__ (optional)
   - __delete__ - Deletes the user's avatar